felixbarten/Requirements-Engineering/_includes/content.md

 ### Refutations

-With the results from our interviews we were able to refute a few ideas presnented by Richard.
+With the results from our interviews we were able to refute a few ideas presented by Richard.

 #### The system should be user friendly